tlswg/draft-ietf-tls-cert-abridge/draft-jackson-tls-cert-abridge.md

 * [Mozilla In Progress Root Inclusions](https://ccadb.my.salesforce-sites.com/mozilla/UpcomingRootInclusionsReport)
 * [Mozilla Roots in Firefox](https://ccadb.my.salesforce-sites.com/mozilla/CACertificatesInFirefoxReport)

-As root and intermediate Certificates typically have multi-year lifetime, the churn in the CCADB is relatively low and a new version of this compression scheme could be minted at yearly intervals, with the only change being the CCADB list used.
-Further, as this scheme separates trust negotiation from compression, its possible for proposed root and intermediate certificates to be included in the compression scheme ahead of any public trust decisions, allowing them to benefit from compression from the very first day of use.

-## Appendix: Independent Extension?
+## Dictionary Negotiation

+This draft is currently written with a view to being adopted as a particular TLS Certificate Compression Scheme.
+However, this means that each dictionary used in the wild must have an assigned codepoint.
+A new dictionary would likely need to be issued no more than yearly.
+However, negotiating the dictionary used would avoid that overhead.

+**DISCUSS:** A sketch for how dictionary negotiation might work is below.

-* A scheme is an u16 id, a u16 major version and a u16 minor version.
+A dictionary is identified by two bytes, with a further two bytes for the major version and two more for the minor version.
-  * Adding to a dictionary is a minor version bump.
+Whenever a new version of a dictionary is issued with only additions of new certificates, it requires a minor version bump.
-  * Removing from a dictionary is a major version bump.
+Whenever a new version of a dictionary is issued with any removals, it requires a major version bump.
-  * Expected: minor bump every month, major bump every year.
-* CH: Convey a list of schemes.
-* SH:
-  * Select a version from the CH list.
-  * Selected version must match on scheme id and major version and be equal to or less than the minor version.
+The client lists their known dictionaries in an extension in the ClientHello.
+The client need only advertise the highest known minor version for any major version of a dictionary they are willing to offer.
+The server may select any dictionary it has a copy of with matching identifier and major version number and minor version number not greater than the client's minor version number.

+The expectation would be that new minor versions would be issued monthly or quarterly, with new major versions only every year or multiple years.
+This reflects the relative rates of when certificates are added or removed to the CCADB listing.